maiziex/Aquila/README.md

 ##### --chr_start, --chr_end: if you only want to assembly some chromosomes or only one chromosome.

-## Cite Aquila:
+## Cite Aquila_stLFR:
-#### Aquila: diploid personal genome assembly based on linked-reads enabling comprehensive variant detection.
+#### Aquila_stLFR: human haplotype-resolved assembly and variant detection package for single tube long fragment read sequencing
 ##### <a href="https://www.biorxiv.org/content/10.1101/660605v1">bioRxiv link</a>

 ## Troubleshooting:
 ##### Please submit issues on the github page for <a href="https://github.com/maiziex/Aquila/issues">Aquila</a>.